TheArturthur/CoppermindScraper/Cosmere/Jasnah Kholin.md

 ## Relationships
 ### Hoid
 >“*She found the way he spoke fascinating.
 After all this time - and all her worries - here was one who was her intellectual equal.
 Perhaps her  superior.*”
-\-Jasnah[62]
+\-Jasnah[65]

 Sometime after Jasnah’s return from Shadesmar, she and [[Hoid\|Hoid]] grow close.
 Jasnah likes him because he is never bothered by her frequent questions, even if he dodges them sometimes.
 Jasnah cares more for mental stimulation than the physical, which makes interacting with Hoid invigorating to her.

 ## Development
 Jasnah was a main character in [[The Way of Kings Prime\|The Way of Kings Prime]], Brandon's 2002 draft of [[The Way of Kings\|The Way of Kings]], and her arc was the most complete out of all the threads.
 Her plot line centered around her struggle against societal norms and her fight against outside pressures to marry.
 In the 2010 version of The Way of Kings, this was relegated to her backstory so that Shallan could take center stage.
-Jasnah's personality was left mostly unchanged between the two versions, and her name was one among a couple that was also -- in fact, Jasnah's name, along with Dalinar's, was central to Brandon's creation of the Alethi tongue.
+Jasnah's personality was left mostly unchanged between the two versions, and her name was one among a couple that was also -- in fact, Jasnah's name, along with Dalinar's, was central to Brandon's creation of the Alethi tongue.She is the flashback character for Stormlight Archive Ten.As such, she will become even more prominent as the series continues.

 ## Quotes
 For a list of quotes, see [[Jasnah Kholin/Quotes\|/Quotes]].